 6. Do your assessments measure trait or type-based personality?
 What is the reasoning behind this?

-Often, type-based models of personality aren’t suitable for recruitment ans selection as there can be too much variation within one type.
+In essence, type-based models of personality aren’t suitable for recruitment and selection as there can be too much variation within one type.

 1. How do you exhibit GDPR compliance?

 GDPR compliance ensures that personal data is handled lawfully, fairly, and transparently.

 2. Do you adhere to any higher levels of data security?

 Inquire if the provider has additional certifications or security measures in place to safeguard data beyond legal requirements.

 3. How do you ensure the anonymity of respondents’ data?

 Confirm that the provider has mechanisms in place to anonymize data, protecting the privacy of the individuals participating in the assessments.

 Experience & Practicality